Lula defeats Bolsonaro to again become Brazil's president

-With 98.8% of the votes tallied in the runoff vote, da Silva had 50.8% and Bolsonaro 49.2%, and the election authority said da Silva’s victory was a mathematical certainty.
+With more than 99% of the votes tallied in the runoff vote, da Silva had 50.9% and Bolsonaro 49.1%, and the election authority said da Silva’s victory was a mathematical certainty.

-Da Silva — the country’s former president from 2003-2010 — has promised to restore the country’s more prosperous past, yet faces faces headwinds in a polarized society.

-It is a stunning return to power for da Silva, 77, whose 2018 imprisonment over a corruption scandal sidelined him from that year’s election, paving the way for then-candidate Bolsonaro’s win and four years of far-right politics.
+It is a stunning reversal for da Silva, 77, whose 2018 imprisonment over a corruption scandal sidelined him from the 2018 election that brought Bolsonaro, a defender of conservative social values, to power.

-His victory marks the first time since Brazil’s 1985 return to democracy that the sitting president has failed to win reelection.
-His inauguration is scheduled to take place on Jan.
-1.
+“Today the only winner is the Brazilian people," da Silva said in a speech at a hotel in downtown Sao Paulo.
+“This isn’t a victory of mine or the Workers’ Party, nor the parties that supported me in campaign.
+It’s the victory of a democratic movement that formed above political parties, personal interests and ideologies so that democracy came out victorious.”

 People are also reading…

+It was the country's closest election in over three decades.
+Just over 2 million votes separated the two candidates with 99.5% of the vote counted.
+The previous closest race, in 2014, was decided by a margin of 3.46 million votes.

+Da Silva’s inauguration is scheduled to take place on Jan.
+1. He last served as president from 2003-2010.

-Thomas Traumann, an independent political analyst, compared the results to U.S. President Joe Biden’s 2020 victory, saying da Silva is inheriting an extremely divided nation.
+Thomas Traumann, an independent political analyst, compared the results to Biden’s 2020 victory, saying da Silva is inheriting an extremely divided nation.

 “The huge challenge that Lula has will be to pacify the country,” he said.
 “People are not only polarized on political matters, but also have different values, identity and opinions.
 What’s more, they don’t care what the other side’s values, identities and opinions are.”